 I am also programme director of the bilateral research network “Writing the Cosmopolitan Imagination: Genre Transactions in World-Literary Space”.
 This is a collaborative project of the English and German Departments at the University of Delhi and the University of Potsdam, funded by the German Academic Exchange Service (DAAD) and the University Grants Commission (UGC) for a five-year period from 2016 to 2020.

 My current research is in the area of political formalism.
-I am preparing for publication a monograph on what I call ‘gutter texts’.
-Focusing on anglophone verse novels from all across the world, Gutter Texts discusses alternate versions/visions of planetarity articulated from positions in the global south, as well as prospects for post- and transnational affiliations under the auspices of authoritarian neoliberalism.
+In a monograph entitled Anglophone Verse Novels as Gutter Texts: Postcolonial Writing and the Politics of Gaps (forthcoming in July 2023 from Bloomsbury Academic) I analyze a sample of contemporary anglophone verse novels from all across the world as texts that present alternate versions/visions of planetarity articulated from positions in the global south, as well as prospects for post- and transnational affiliations under the auspices of authoritarian neoliberalism.